software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 3. The Product Owner is at the top of the Scrum Team's hierarchy and they decide what every other team member should do
 > 4. Sprint duration of two weeks is better than two months
 > 5. The requirements for the project are carefully documented to the Product Backlog at the beginning of the project and remain unchanged throughout the project
+> 6. The Developer's only responsibility in a Scrum Team is to write code
-> 6. The Retrospective event supports adaptation
+> 7. The Retrospective event supports adaptation
-> 7. A larger Scrum Team is more productive than a smaller one
+> 8. A larger Scrum Team is more productive than a smaller one
-> 8. The Manifesto for Agile Software Development provides a detailed description of how to manage a software development process
+> 9. The Manifesto for Agile Software Development provides a detailed description of how to manage a software development process
-> 9. It is the Scrum Master's responsibility to help other members in following the Scrum process
+> 10. It is the Scrum Master's responsibility to help other members in following the Scrum process

 ## Agile requirement specification